Scarlet Witch: Feminist interpretation

 Though later incarnations took on feminist overtones, the character of Scarlet Witch was not conceived with ideas of female empowerment in mind.
 At her debut in the 1960s, the readership for superhero comics was assumed to be mostly male, and the Scarlet Witch was originally seen by some fans and Marvel creators as a token female character with a passive power, used mainly for interpersonal relation plots, perhaps to draw female readers who were believed to prefer romance comics.
 Avengers writer Roy Thomas even created a group of female superheroes, the Lady Liberators, in order to mock Second-wave feminism.
 The team is formed by Amora the Enchantress who uses her magic to influence the women members of the Avengers into turning against their male teammates.
 Wanda realizes the truth and resists Amora's spell, then defeats her single-handedly.
 The story's last scene depicts Hank Pym warning that "women's lib" is a ridiculous cause, but Wanda answers back that if sexism continues then the Lady Liberators may rise again.
 Despite the story mocking feminism, this final scene is now considered an early example of Wanda being a positive feminist character.
 In the 1970s, writer Steve Englehart preferred to make Wanda a more assertive and proactive character who pursued her personal goals and desires.
 In the 1980s, the first and second The Vision and the Scarlet Witch limited series both underlined Wanda as a woman who appreciated her time with the Avengers but also wanted to have her own life and agenda independent of the team, purchasing a house with Vision so they could have a relationship and even a family that was entirely their own.
 Englehart, who enjoyed the marriage of Wanda and Vision and created their children Thomas and William, lamented that later stories annulled the marriage, ended the relationship, removed the children, and repeatedly put Wanda in positions where she became temporarily evil due to emotional trauma and the manipulations of others.

+Romani heritage

+Scarlet Witch, alongside her twin brother Quicksilver, was long established as being of Romani heritage.
+Over time, however, retcons called her parentage into question, which drew criticism for how the character’s ethnic roots were handled.
+When the twins made their live-action appearances, Romani commentators and cultural critics argued that Scarlet Witch’s Romani heritage had been quietly set aside.
+Many described this as whitewashing and a missed opportunity to offer meaningful, respectful representation of a community that rarely sees itself reflected in mainstream media.